Doctor's Orders (Star Trek: Enterprise): Plot

-Phlox's paranoia escalates to delusions.
-At one point he believes that two Insectoids have somehow boarded the ship.
-T'Pol insists there is nothing on the sensors, but humors him by helping with a deck-to-deck search, which reveals nothing despite it is clear Phlox is delusional during which Phlox almost shoots Porthos who he forgot to put in his cabin, T'Pol reminds him that it is healthy for his race to use hallucinations to relieve stress.
-Phlox disagrees, until he hears and then sees a 'zombie' Ensign Sato and contacts T'Pol and an encounters a awake Captain Archer hallucination.
-He finally scans himself after having nearly a dozen hallucinations before and confirms the disturbance is impacting his thinking.
-He plans to sedate himself and let T'Pol run the ship, but she acknowledges that she is also becoming disturbed despite not having hallucinations and she refuses to sedate T'Pol.
+Phlox's paranoia escalates into delusion.
+At one point, he believes that two Insectoids have somehow boarded the ship.
+T'Pol insists there is nothing on the sensors, but humors him by helping with a deck-to-deck search, which reveals nothing save that Phlox is becoming delusional.
+During the search Phlox almost shoots Porthos, who he forgot to put in his cabin.
+T'Pol reminds him that it is healthy for Denobulans to use hallucinations to relieve stress.
+Phlox disagrees until he hears and then sees a 'zombie' Ensign Sato; he contacts T'Pol and encounters an awake Captain Archer hallucination.
+He finally scans himself after having nearly a dozen hallucinations, and confirms the disturbance is impacting his thinking.
+He plans to sedate himself and let T'Pol run the ship; but she states that she is also becoming disturbed, despite not having hallucinations.
+He refuses to sedate T'Pol and remains in command.

-They discover that the anomaly is expanding and that they are ten weeks, rather than having emerged and half hour ago.
-Both of them are now easily agitated and distracted but they conclude that engage the warp engine is their only chance to escape, with T'Pol's mind unable to focus on helping as Phlox battles to master the warp drive—he succeeds in getting them free using the warp engines at warp 2 with her help.
-That done, he wakes Archer and then he escorts T'Pol to her room, only to find her sleeping there, having been sedated at the same time as the human crew, thus she was never real either.
-His T'Pol hallucination disappears, but everyone is now safe.
-Phlox sends his unedited letter to his acquaintance, assuring him that he will enjoy the story of his hallucinations.
+After four days, they discover that the anomaly they have transited is expanding and Enterprise is now ten weeks from its edge, rather than having emerged from it half an hour before as they should have.
+Both T'Pol and Phlox are now easily agitated and distracted, but they conclude that engaging the warp drive is their only chance to escape.
+T'Pol's mind is unable to focus on helping as Phlox battles to master the warp drive.
+He succeeds in getting the ship free of the altered space, running the warp engines at Warp 2 with her help.

+That done, he wakes Archer and then escorts T'Pol to her room, only to find the real T'Pol sleeping there, having been sedated at the same time as the human crew.
+His T'Pol hallucination disappears, but the ship and crew are now safe.

+Phlox sends his unedited letter along to his friend, Dr. Lucas, assuring him that he will enjoy the story of his hallucinations.

 Production

 "Doctor's Orders" was written by co-executive producer Chris Black.
 The episode was directed by Roxann Dawson, making it the eighth time she directed an episode of Enterprise.
-Billingsly and Blalock were the only two actors on set for all seven days of filming.
+Billingsley and Blalock were the only two actors on set for all seven days of filming.